alfonsof/aws-java-examples/awss3create/README.md

 * Configure your AWS access keys.

-  **Important:** For security, we strongly recommend that you use IAM users instead of the root account for AWS access.
+  **Important:** For security, it is strongly recommend that you use IAM users instead of the root account for AWS access.

   When you initialize a new service client without supplying any arguments, the AWS SDK for Java attempts to find AWS credentials by using the default credential provider chain.